clarotech/UkCoreSdkDocs/docs/resources/res-location.md

 # Location Resource

-The SDK supports the following features relevant to the `https://fhir.hl7.org.uk/StructureDefinition/UKCore-Location` profile as defined with the UK Core.
+The SDK supports the following features relevant to the **Location** profile as defined with the UK Core.

 ## Extensions

-No extensions are defined for the `Location` resource within UK Core.
+No extensions are defined for the **Location**  resource within UK Core.

 ## Identifiers